 - a.
 Direction of Wind.
 Wind direction is defined as the direction, in tens of degrees, from which the wind is blowing. - b.
 Gust.
 A gust is a rapid fluctuation in wind speed with a variation of 10 knots or more between peaks and lulls.
 The wind speed data for the most recent 10 minutes must be examined to evaluate the occurrence of gusts. - c.
 Hourly Peak Wind Speed.
 Peak wind is the highest instantaneous wind speed over 25 knots, recorded since the last METAR report. - d.
 Magnetic Variation.
 Magnetic variation is the difference in degrees between true north and magnetic north.
-It is either "east" or "west" according to whether the compass needle points to the east or west of the geographical meridian. - e.
+It is either "east" or "west" according to whether the compass needle points to the east or west of the agonic line. - e.
 Speed of Wind.
 Wind speed is the rate of horizontal flow of air past a given point, measured in knots. - f.
-Variable Wind Direction.
-Wind direction is considered to be variable when, during the 2-minute evaluation period, it fluctuates by 60 degrees or more and the wind speed is more than 6 knots.
-The wind direction may also be considered variable if, during the 2-minute evaluation period, the wind speed is 6 knots or less. - g.
 Wind.
-As used in this chapter, wind is the horizontal motion of the air past a given point. - h.
+As used in this chapter, wind is the horizontal motion of the air past a given point. - g.
 Wind Shift.
 Wind shift is a term applied to a change in wind direction of 45 degrees or more which takes place in less than 15 minutes and has sustained winds of 10 knots or more throughout the wind shift. - 7.3.
 Observing, Determining, and Reporting Procedures.
 Wind direction, speed, and gusts must be determined at all stations. - 7.4.
 Wind Direction.
 The observer must determine the wind direction by averaging the observed direction over a 2-minute interval when direct-reading dials are used.
 Wind direction must be reported in all observations.
 In all observations transmitted long-line, direction must be reported in tens of degrees with reference to true north.
-The format for reporting wind direction in such observations is given in Paragraph 14.11 Wind Group ((dddff(f)Gfmfm(fm)KT)\(dndndnVdxdxdx)).
+The format for reporting wind direction in such observations is given in Paragraph 14.11, Wind Group ((dddff(f)Gfmfm(fm)KT)(dndndnVdxdxdx)).
 For local use, wind direction must be reported in tens of degrees with reference to magnetic north.